JunyueCaoLab/EasySci/README.md

 This pipeline is for processing EasySci-RNAS datasets and takes the raw FASTQ files as inputs and outputs the cell/gene (or exon) matrix.
 The pipeline consists of the following steps: barcode extraction and matching; trimming of the adaptor and polyA sequences, alignment to the reference genome; filtering of the low-quality alignments; PCR duplicate removal; gene and exon expression counting per single cell.

+Please note: This computational pipeline is an updated version of the pipeline used to the process the EasySci dataset in our publication.
+The updates include making the pipeline faster, saving space on disk by eliminating single-cell SAM file generation and an integrated post-processing step that merges the reads from the two different reverse transcription primer layers.
+Small differences are expected compared to the original pipeline, particularly the updated version is more sensitive and will recover slightly more cells.
+To reproduce the results in our publication, pleaser refer to the original pipeline we used to process the data: https://zenodo.org/records/8395492.

 ## Dependencies: